BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 **Does UTav work?
 Why should I switch to KazVT?**
 - It seems like UTav works again, however we recommend switching to [KazVT](https://www.nexusmods.com/baldursgate3/mods/8912)
 - You can see a guide about how to use it [here](https://wiki.bg3.community/en/Tutorials/patch7-troubleshooting#kaz-virtual-tav)
-- KazVT has multiple benefits that will be explained here later.
+- KazVT has multiple benefits:
+  - It's console/mac compatible
+  - It can support sweat (to be released)
+  - It doesnt depend on additional unsupported shaders

 **What mods are broken/Still work?**
 - Many mods work, some don't